stackabletech/hbase-gis/README.md

       HBaseIA.GIS.KNNQuery -73.97000655 40.76098703 5

 The second query is for all points within a query polygon.
-There are two implementations, a local and remove version.
+There are two implementations, a local and remote version.
 The local version is implemented entirely client-side and can be run like the `KNNQuery`.

     $ java -cp target/hbaseia-gis-1.0.0.jar \